 Latham & Watkins LLP has acted as our tax counsel in connection with the Base Prospectuses and our election to be taxed as a REIT.
-Latham & Watkins LLP has rendered an opinion to us as of February 5, 2018 to the effect that, commencing with our taxable year ended December 31, 2011, we have been organized and have operated in conformity with the requirements for qualification and taxation as a REIT under the Code, and our proposed method of operation will enable us to continue to meet the requirements for qualification and taxation as a REIT under the Code.
-It must be emphasized that this opinion was based on various assumptions and representations as to factual matters, including representations made by us in a factual certificate provided by one or more of our officers.
-In addition, this opinion was based upon our factual representations set forth in the Base Prospectus dated February 5, 2018.
+Latham & Watkins LLP has rendered an opinion to us in connection with the filing of each Base Prospectus, each dated as of January 14, 2021, to the effect that, commencing with our taxable year ended December 31, 2011, we have been organized and have operated in conformity with the requirements for qualification and taxation as a REIT under the Code, and our proposed method of operation will enable us to continue to meet the requirements for qualification and taxation as a REIT under the Code.
+It must be emphasized that each opinion was based on various assumptions and representations as to factual matters, including representations made by us in a factual certificate provided by one or more of our officers.
+In addition, each opinion was based upon our factual representations set forth in the applicable Base Prospectus.
 Moreover, our qualification and taxation as a REIT depend upon our ability to meet the various qualification tests imposed under the Code, which are discussed below, including through actual operating results, asset composition, distribution levels and diversity of stock ownership, the results of which have not been and will not be reviewed by Latham & Watkins LLP.
-Accordingly, no assurance can be given that our actual results of operation for any particular taxable year have satisfied or will satisfy those requirements.
+Accordingly, no assurance can be given that our actual results of operations for any particular taxable year have satisfied or will satisfy those requirements.
 Further, the anticipated U.S. federal income tax treatment described herein may be changed, perhaps retroactively, by legislative, administrative or judicial action at any time.
 Latham & Watkins LLP has no obligation to update its opinion subsequent to the date of such opinion.